dataArtisans/flink-training-web/exercises/rideEnrichment-flatmap.md

 ---
 layout: page
-title: DataStream API - Ride Enrichment (RichCoFlatMap)
+title: DataStream API - Stateful Enrichment (RichCoFlatMap)
 permalink: /exercises/rideEnrichment-flatmap.html
 ---

-The goal of this _Ride Enrichment_ exercise is to join together the `TaxiRide` and `TaxiFare` records for each ride.
+The goal of this exercise is to join together the `TaxiRide` and `TaxiFare` records for each ride.

 ### Input Data